Susan Marshall

 About me

-I am a highly experienced counsellor/psychotherapist in practice for over twenty years.
-I have worked with a wide variety of people and issues in a number of settings such as a mental health charity, the NHS, private practice and significantly as a counsellor/psychotherapist in education counselling students and staff.
-I worked in Higher Education for seventeen years, providing clinical leadership for a University counselling, wellbeing and mental health service for leading student counselling and managing a workplace counselling service.
+I am a highly experienced psychotherapist and counsellor in practice for over twenty years.
+I have worked with a wide variety of people and issues in a number of settings such as a mental health charity, the NHS, private practice and in university education with students and staff.
+I worked in Higher Education for seventeen years, providing clinical leadership for a counselling and wellbeing service and managed a workplace counselling service.
+I am experienced with workplace issues and relationships.

-I am highly experienced in issues of loss, grief, dilemmas and life crisis, with lack of meaning and confusion with life.
+I am highly experienced in issues of loss, bereavement, grief, dilemmas and life crisis, with lack of meaning, disillusionment, anxiety, depression and confusion in life.
+I am skilled with those navigating change, and who may feel lost.

-I have substantial experience in supervising the work of other therapists and trainees and have learned much from others’ practice and from the experience of working with a diverse range of clients across a number of therapeutic approaches, I also teach and provide training and supervision for counsellors/psychotherapists.
+I have substantial experience in supervising the work of other therapists and trainees and have learned much from others’ practice and from the experience of working with a diverse range of clients across a number of therapeutic approaches, I also teach and provide training and supervision for counsellors/psychotherapists and counselling psychologists.

 Your Search